travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-maven.md

 (...)
 ```

-which means that build artifacts are being downloaded from Nexus.

 ## Uploading artifacts to Nexus

-The upload (_deployment_) of build artifacts must be configured on a per-project
+In order to upload private artifacts to Nexus, one must configure the
-basis by editing the `distributionManagement` section of the root `pom.xml`:
+`distributionManagement` section of the root `pom.xml` as follows:

 ```xml
 <distributionManagement>